-The District agrees with this recommendation and continues to implement and create the required policies and procedures to implement and support controls for access, configuration and change management, security, and contingency planning.
-These policies and procedures will be based on IT industry standards and best practices that will address controls for access, configuration and change management, security, and contingency planning for IT systems and resources.
+The District agrees with this recommendation and continues to implement and create the required policies and procedures to implement and support controls for access, configuration and change management, and security.
+These policies and procedures will be based on IT industry standards and best practices that will address controls for access, configuration and change management, and security for IT systems and resources.